eckhaus/eckhaus.github.io/flatdoc/Readme.md

 #### Hlavne myslienky

-Our approach is similar to other `ensemble methods`
-> In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms.
+> "*Ensemble methods*: In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms."
 > --Wikipedia

-, yet differently from `bagging` (combines many unstable predictors to produce a ensemble stable predictor), or `boosting` (combines many weak but stable predictors to produce an ensemble strong predictor), it focuses of the use of `heterogeneous set of algorithms` in order to capture even remote, weak similarity of
+Our approach is similar to other `ensemble methods`, yet differently from `bagging` (combines many unstable predictors to produce a ensemble stable predictor), or `boosting` (combines many weak but stable predictors to produce an ensemble strong predictor), it focuses of the use of `heterogeneous set of algorithms` in order to capture even remote, weak similarity of